openspace42/raptor/README.md

 ### Preparation [only if this is a new machine]

 1. Run the installer as detailed above in the "Install" section
-2. Edit the `openspace42/ee-br/config` file to ensure your backup/restore method is correct [local / s3] and if necessary specify your backup passphrase.

 ### Actually restoring